top of page

 SOCIAL EVOLUTION

 Social groups in which some individuals forgo their own reproduction and cooperate with others present a number of paradoxes, since it is not immediately apparent how selection preserves the genes that underlie non-breeding strategies.
 While this question has usually been investigated in birds, mammals and social insects, new advances have been made by studying coral reef fishes.
-Buston and Wong have found that in both the clown anemonefish and the emerald coral goby, non-breeders will tolerate their position because they stand to inherit breeding positions, and because there are ecological and social constraints.
-Also, breeders gain no obvious benefits from the presence of non-breeders, leaving us with the question: why do breeders tolerate non-breeders?
-I am currently working with both investigators on both systems, along with Mike Cant, to tackle that question using molecular approaches, long-term field experiments, and theoretical modeling.
-This, in turn, is laying the foundations for a number of other interesting projects.
+We are currently working to tackle the questions of how and why complex groups form in coral reef fishes using molecular approaches, long-term field experiments, and theoretical modeling.

 Reproductive control in clown anemonefish